LLMWorldOfWords/LWOW/README.md

 The LWOW datasets for Mistral, Llama3, and Haiku can be found in the "LWOW_datasets folder", which contains two subfolders.
 The .csv files of the processed cues and responses can be found in the "processed_datasets" folder while the .csv files of the edge lists of the semantic networks constructed from the datasets can be found in the "graphs/edge_lists" folder.

 Since the LWOW datasets are intended to be used in comparison to humans, we have further processed the original SWOW dataset to create a Human dataset that is aligned with the processing that we applied to the LWOW datasets.
 While this human dataset is not included in this repository due to the license of the original SWOW dataset, it can be easily reproduced by running the code provided in the "reproducibility" folder.
 We highly encourage you to generate this dataset as it enabales a direct comparison between humans and LLMs.
 The Human dataset can be generated with the following steps:

-1) Go to the [SWOW research page](https://smallworldofwords.org/en/project/research) and download the English processed data (SWOW-EN18).
+- Go to the [SWOW research page](https://smallworldofwords.org/en/project/research) and download the English processed data (SWOW-EN18).
 Save this .csv file in the "reproducibility/data/original_datasets" folder.

-2) Run the python file FA_data_Cleaning.py saved in the "reproducibility" folder.
+- Run the python file FA_data_Cleaning.py saved in the "reproducibility" folder.
 This will generate a .csv of the processed Human dataset, which will be saved in the "reproducibility/data/processed_datasets" folder.
 Note that this python script will also regenerate the .csv files of the processed LWOW datasets (the same that are can be found in the "LWOW_datasets/processed_datasets" folder).

-3) Run the python file FA_build_Networks.py saved in the "reproducibility" folder.
+- Run the python file FA_build_Networks.py saved in the "reproducibility" folder.
 This will generate a .csv of the edge list of the semantic network constructed from the Human dataset, which will be saved in the "reproducibility/data/graphs/edge_lists" folder.
 Note that this python script will also regenerate the .csv files of the same edges lists of the LLM networks (the same that are can be found in the "LWOW_datasets/graphs/edge_lists" folder).
 This python script will also produce igraph versions of all the semantic networks.

 ### How to reproduce the data and analyses
-To reproduce the analyses, first go to the [SWOW research page](https://smallworldofwords.org/en/project/research) and download the English processed data (SWOW-EN18).
-Save this .csv file in the "reproducibility/data/original_datasets" folder.
-Then follow the instructions in each script, which can be found in the "reproducibility" folder.
+To reproduce the analyses, first the required external files need to be downloaded:
+- Go to the [SWOW research page](https://smallworldofwords.org/en/project/research) and download the English data SWOW-EN18.
+Save this .csv file with the name "SWOW-EN.R100.csv" in the "reproducibility/data/original_datasets" folder.
+- Go to the [Semantic Priming Project page](https://www.montana.edu/attmemlab/spp.html) and download the LDT Priming Data.
+Save this .csv file with the name "primingLDT_data.csv" in the "reproducibility/data/LDT_analyses" folder.

+Once the files are saved in the correct folders, follow the instructions in each script, which can be found in the "reproducibility" folder.
 The scripts should be run in the following order:
-- FA_data_Generation.py: generates the raw LLM datasets
+- **FA_data_Generation.py:** generates the raw LLM datasets
-- FA_data_Cleaning.py: processes the original SWOW dataset and the raw LLM datasets
+- **FA_data_Cleaning.py:** processes the original SWOW dataset and the raw LLM datasets
-- FA_build_Networks.py: builds the semantic networks from the datasets
+- **FA_build_Networks.py:** builds the semantic networks from the datasets
-- FA_analyses_LDT_Gender.py and FA_spreadr.r: implements spreading activation processes within the networks in order to validate the datasets and investigate gender biases
+- **FA_analyses_LDT_Gender.py** and **FA_spreadr.r:** implements spreading activation processes within the networks in order to validate the datasets and investigate gender biases

 ------